pauliacomi/pyGAPS/docs/manual/isotherm.rst

     - The ``adsorbent_unit`` specifies the unit the adsorbent itself is in.
 Depending on the basis it can be a mass, volume or molar unit.
 By default, the adsorbent is is read in *g*.

-Other user parameters can be passed as well, and will be stored in the isotherm object.
-Some are named, and can be accessed directly, such as sample activation temperature (``t_act``), the person who measured the isotherm (``user``) and the machine on which the isotherm was recorded (``machine``).
-Unknown parameters which are passed are also stored, in an internal dictionary called ``isotherm_parameters``.
+Other user parameters can be passed as well, and will be stored in the isotherm object as properties.
-For a complete list of named internal parameters, see :class:`~pygaps.classes.isotherm.Isotherm` reference, the :class:`~pygaps.classes.pointisotherm.PointIsotherm` reference and the :class:`~pygaps.classes.modelisotherm.ModelIsotherm` reference.

 Will these components, an isotherm can now be created.
 An example instantiation is below, with explanations.

 ::